functional groups

 Alkynes

-Alkynes are unsaturated organic molecules with a triple bond betwen two adjacent carbons.
-The sp hybrid carbons make attached protons on terminal alkynes slightly acidic, and the linear shape makes them suitable for directing attached groups into opposite directions in space.
-Alkynes are typically produced by sequential elimination reactions from dihalides.
-Examples of simple alkynes are given below.
+Alkynes are unsaturated organic molecules featuring a triple bond between two adjacent carbons made up of a strong sigma bond and two weaker pi bonds that occupy space away from the sigma bond axis.
+The sp hybrid carbons involved make attached protons on terminal alkynes slightly acidic, so strong bases may deprotonate to produce acetylide nucleophiles.
+The linear shape makes alkynes suitable for directing attached groups into opposite directions in space.
+Alkynes are produced by sequential elimination reactions from dihalides using strong bases like sodium amide.
+An example of a simple terminal alkyne is shown here.

 1-Hexyne (terminal)